-Directional, or cosine, response is defined as the measurement error at a specific angle of radiation incidence.
-Error for Apogee SQ series quantum sensors is approximately $\pm~2~\%$ and $\pm~5~\%$ at solar zenith angles of 45° and 75°, respectively.
+Directional (cosine) response is defined as the measurement error at a specific angle of radiation incidence.
+Error for Apogee SQ-100 series quantum sensors is approximately $\pm$ 2 % and $\pm$ 5 % at solar zenith angles of 45° and 75°, respectively.

-Mean cosine response of seven apogee SQ-500 quantum sensors.
-Cosine response measurements were made on the rooftop of the Apogee building in Logan, UT.
-Cosine response was calculated as the relative difference of SQ-500 quantum sensors from the mean of replicate reference quantum sensors (LI-COR models LI-190 and LI-190R, Kipp & Zonen model PQS 1).
+Mean directional (cosine) response of six apogee SQ-100 series quantum sensors.
+Directional response measurements were made on the rooftop of the Apogee building in Logan, Utah.
+Directional response was calculated as the relative difference of SQ-500 quantum sensors from the mean of replicate reference quantum sensors (LI-COR models LI-190 and LI-190R, Kipp & Zonen model PQS 1).
+Data were also collected in the laboratory using a reference lamp and positioning the sensor at varying angles.